-We have invested significant time and resources in collaborating with others to address system level industry wide improvement by participating and holding memberships in different human rights and social compliance organizations, such as Business for Social Responsibility (BSR), Global Business Initiative (GBI), Responsible Business Alliance (RBA), Responsible Minerals Initiative (RMI), and Supplier Ethical Data Exchange (Sedex).
+We have invested significant time and resources in collaborating with others to address system-level industry-wide improvement by participating and holding memberships in different human rights and social compliance organizations, such as Global Business Initiative on Human Rights (GBI), the RLI, the RBA, the RMI, and GRI Community Membership.
 Flex continues to undertake efforts aimed at identifying and addressing forced labor and human trafficking in our supply chain.

-In order to evaluate our risk related to forced labor and human trafficking, we look first at the sectorial and regional risks posed by our direct and indirect workforce.
+To evaluate our risk related to forced labor and human trafficking, we look first at the sectorial and regional risks posed by our direct and indirect workforce.

-With respect to "sectorial" risk, we look at the type of activities that our direct and indirect workforce performs.
+From a sectoral perspective, we evaluate the types of activities performed by our direct and indirect workforce.
 Based on the United Nations' International Standard for Industrial Classification of All Economic Activities1, most of the Flex workforce will fall in the Manufacturing sector, considered medium risk, as 18.7% of the cases of forced labor are found in this sector (per the International Labour Organization's Global estimates of modern slavery: Forced labor and forced marriage of 2022)2.

-The company operates in approximately 30 countries and our workforce is based in 3 regions: Americas, Asia and EMEA.
-Considering the level of vulnerability to modern slavery from the Global Slavery Index 20233, an investigation prepared by Walk Free, an international human rights aroup focused on the eradication of modern slavery, these regions may be considered medium and low risk.
-In response to modern slavery crises, countries have begun implementing measures and creating resilient systems to withstand external shocks.
-All countries where Flex operates have responded to this situation, with 75% of them being recognized for their government's response falling within the top two out of the seven categories.
-Additionally, we continuously assess the adherence to our policies and industry standards within our supply chain and own factories.
+Flex operates in 30+ countries and our workforce is based in three regions: Americas, Asia and EMEA.
+Considering the level of vulnerability to modern slavery from the Global Slavery Index 20233, an investigation prepared by Walk Free, an international human rights group focused on the eradication of modern slavery, these regions may be considered medium and low risk.
+In response to modern slavery crises, countries have been implementing measures and creating resilient systems to withstand external shocks.
+All countries where Flex operates have responded to this situation, with 75% of them being recognized for their respective government's response falling within the top two out of the seven categories.
+Additionally, we continuously assess adherence to our policies and industry standards within our supply chain and our own factories.

-The sectoral and regional risk evaluations presented above are provided by third parties, but we also perform an internal risk analysis.
+The sectoral and regional risk evaluations described above are provided by third parties, but we also perform an internal risk analysis.
 We use a simple, but very effective and widely used methodology known as "simplified or direct risk assessment"4,5.
-This method combines the probability event occurrence with the potential damage reach, and establishes four levels of risk: serious, relevant, ipec/documents/publication/wcms_854733.pdf considerable and marginal.
-Considering we have not had in the last five years a single case of modern slavery, forced labor or human trafficking, the probability variable is very low.
-However, the occurrence of a single case potentially would have serious implications for our reputation and, therefore, we have determined our risk to be considerable.
+This method combines the probability event occurrence with the potential damage reach, and establishes four levels of risk: serious, relevant, considerable and marginal.
+Considering that, within our operations and preferred suppliers, we have not identified any cases of modern slavery, forced labor, or human trafficking in the last five years, the probability variable is very low.
+However, we remain vigilant, as any occurrence in our supply chain could have serious implications for our reputation and, therefore, we have determined our risk to be considerable.